Tom McKibbin: Cricket career

 McKibbin came to attention when he visited Sydney to play in the annual Country Week carnival in 1894.
 He was so successful that, despite being called for throwing, he was immediately included in the New South Wales team.
 A right-arm bowler who imparted tremendous spin to the ball and was able to bowl both off-breaks and leg-breaks, he played for New South Wales from 1894–95 to 1898–99.
 In his third first-class match, he took 5 for 19 and 9 for 68 against Queensland, followed by 6 for 123 and 8 for 66 in the Sheffield Shield against South Australia.
 He made his Test debut for Australia a few days later in the last match of the 1894–95 series against England.

-McKibbin was enabled to achieve exceptional spin by his unusually flexible wrist.
+McKibbin's unusually flexible wrist enabled him to achieve exceptional spin.
 A contemporary report noted: "Placing his arm upon a table, with the hand palm down, he can, keeping the forearm rigid, twist his hand around from the wrist until his palm faces upward."
 He sometimes had his action questioned, but he was never called for throwing in first-class cricket.